hiro2233/nuttx/apps/system/usbmsc/README.txt

   the device using the USB storage class driver.
 In order to use this add-on, your board-specific logic must provide the function:

-    void usbmsc_archinitialize(void);
+    void board_usbmsc_initialize(void);

-  This function will be called by the system/usbmsc in order to do the actual registration of the block device drivers.
-For examples of the implementation of usbmsc_archinitialize() see configs/mcu123-lpc124x/src/up_usbmsc.c or configs/stm3210e-eval/src/usbmsc.c
+  This function will be called by the system/usbmsc indirectly via the boarctl BOARDIOC_USBDEV_CONTROL command in order to do the actual registration of the block device drivers.
+For examples of the implementation of board_usbmsc_initialize() see configs/mcu123-lpc124x/src/up_usbmsc.c or configs/stm3210e-eval/src/usbmsc.c